julianidiart/notes/books/the-pragmatic-programmer.md

-# The Pragmatic Programmer: 20th Anniversary Edition (2019)
+# The Pragmatic Programmer: 20th Anniversary Edition by Andy Hunt & Dave Thomas (2019)

 ## From the Preface to the First Edition